d3lta-v/AQILITY/README.md

 * The gas sensors have NO calibration, which means that there is currently no logic implemented for the equation of output voltage of gas sensors to corresponding concentrations of gases.
 * The Python code on the Raspberry Pi does not automatically archive or delete old data, and requires manual work to clear old data.
 This is a possible area of improvement and we welcome you to submit a pull request to implement such a feature.
 * Dependencies must be manually installed and the GPIO port manually configured, which reduces code reusability and portability.
 Suggest making a single shell script to accomplish all of that.
-* Python scripts must be specified in `/etc/rc.local` for it to automatically start when the Raspberry Pi is booted up.
+* Python scripts must be pre-specified in `/etc/rc.local` for it to automatically start when the Raspberry Pi is booted up.

 ##Dependencies: